Edited by humans. Written by AI. How our editing works

 Andrej Karpathy released something unusual last week: not code, not a product, but an idea file—a high-level architectural blueprint for building what he calls an "LLM Wiki."
 The concept is straightforward enough that any AI coding agent can implement it, yet ambitious enough to potentially reshape how these systems handle persistent knowledge.

 The core proposition: instead of humans organizing notes and maintaining knowledge bases, let the AI do it.
 Feed raw data into a structured system, and the language model handles summarization, cross-referencing, link maintenance, and continuous improvement.
-The agent doesn't just access this knowledge—it curates it.
+The agent doesn't just access /article/ai-memory-systems-need-human-eyes-not-just-agent-access this knowledge—it curates it.

 Karpathy posted his blueprint as a GitHub gist, deliberately keeping it abstract.
 The file describes a three-layer architecture: raw sources (your unprocessed documents and notes), a wiki layer (AI-generated markdown files with summaries and cross-links), and schema rules that govern how the model organizes everything.
 Implementation details are left to the agent you're using—Claude Code, Cursor, whatever.